 Shunt reactors/switched reactors are used to compensate for the offshore export cables.
 The requirement for reactive compensation is placed on the OFTO and not the wind farm.
 It is not efficient to comply with the normal generator dynamic reactive compensation requirements offshore due to the long Offshore Export Cable (OEC) lengths.

-Therefore, while it is intuitive that the shunt reactor costs fall into the local circuit tariff, it should not follow that SVCs are treated in the same way.
-Ultimately, shunt reactors are used by generators to compensate for cable capacitance and the SVCs are not used are to provide direct cable compensation.
+Therefore, while it is intuitive that the shunt reactor costs fall into the local circuit tariff, it should not follow that the DRCE is treated in the same way.
+Ultimately, shunt reactors are used by generators to compensate for cable capacitance and the DRCE is not used to provide direct cable compensation.
 Consequently, the generator pays for an asset located within the onshore transmission system that is used for wider network management rather than wind farm compliance.

 Ocean Winds engaged with the wider industry through presentations in grid and charging working groups.
 Also, also with Scottish Renewables and Renewable UK and via one to one with various other developers.
-There is consensus that the current allocation of SVC costs does not reflect OFTOs and generators mandatory requirements under the Grid Code and should be addressed.
+There is consensus that the current allocation of DRCE costs does not reflect OFTOs and generators mandatory requirements under the Grid Code and should be addressed.

-Given the high capital costs associated with SVCs, which can reach tens of millions of pounds, the existing allocation of capital costs and TNUoS charges is inconsistent with CUSC objective (b) of charges accurately reflecting the costs incurred by transmission licensees.
+Given the high capital costs associated with DRCE, which can reach tens of millions of pounds, the existing allocation of capital costs and TNUoS charges is inconsistent with CUSC objective (b) of charges accurately reflecting the costs incurred by transmission licensees.
 This is potentially detrimental to the investment level and growth of the renewable energy sector.

 What is the proposer’s solution?

-The recommendation is to socialise the costs associated with SVCs, distributing the costs more equitably among all users of the power system, through the proposed change to the Charging Statement of the CUSC.
-This approach would ensure a more appropriate allocation of SVC costs and recognise the broader benefits that SVCs provide to the grid while encouraging the further development and integration of offshore wind farms into the NETS.
+The recommendation is to socialise the costs associated with DRCE, distributing the costs more equitably among all users of the power system, through the proposed change to the Charging Statement of the CUSC.
+This approach would ensure a more appropriate allocation of DRCE costs and recognise the broader benefits that DRCE provides to the grid while encouraging the further development and integration of offshore wind farms into the NETS.

-This will require a minor change to 14.15.80 of the Charging Statement to make clear that SVCs will be excluded from the offshore circuit revenue calculation.
+This will require a minor change to 14.15.80 of the Charging Statement to make clear that DRCE will be excluded from the offshore circuit revenue calculation.
 The addition to this clause is highlighted in red in the draft legal text below.

 Draft legal text